vprover/vampire_publications/experimental_data/CADE-2019-RCU/readme.txt

 ./vampire_z3_rel_static_HOL_branch_4028 <path_to_problem> --forced_options cunif=<val1>:combinator_elimination=<val2>:proof=off --schedule thf_2019 --mode portfolio --time_limit <value>

 Note: if running on StarExec, the configuration scripts provided in the zip folders linked to above can be used.
+The scripts ending in "no_drop" are to be used for Sledgehammer benchmarks and the remaining scripts for TPTP benchmarks.

 ----------ALTERNATIVE------------------
 Alternatively, the authors can provide access to their space on StarExec which contains the relevant solvers and benchmarks if requested.